Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 \subsection{How Many Layers to Remap?}

 To hide parameter transfer latency by overlapping it with GPU computation, the transfer from CPU to GPU must finish before the computation completes; otherwise, it becomes a performance bottleneck.
-Since both model parameter sizes and CPU–GPU bandwidth are known ahead of runtime, the transfer time per layer can be profiled offline and treated as prior knowledge by the online inference system.
+Since both model parameter sizes and CPU-GPU bandwidth are known ahead of runtime, the transfer time per layer can be profiled offline and treated as prior knowledge by the online inference system.
 As a result, the \Engine only needs to monitor GPU computation time, denoted as $T_{Compute}$, at runtime to determine whether additional parameters can be remapped.
 For an active model, $T_{Compute}$ refers to the time required to generate the current token during the \TokenGen phase.
 For an inactive model, it represents the duration of the \Prompt phase, which is more compute-intensive and typically longer, as no tokens have been generated yet~\cite{patel2024splitwise, agrawal2024taming}.
-The longer $T_{Compute}$ in the \Prompt phase allows more layers in inactive models to be remapped compared to when the model is active.
 Let $T_T$ denote the time required to transfer a single layer of parameters.
 To prevent parameter loading from becoming a new bottleneck, the number of remapped layers $N$ must satisfy the constraint $T_T \cdot N \leq T_{Compute}$.

+The longer $T_{Compute}$ in the \Prompt phase allows more layers in inactive models to be remapped compared to when the model is active.
+Similar to the decode phase, the \Prompt phase executes one layer at a time rather than all at once.
+If all the parameters are not present in GPU memory because of the parameter remapping triggered by \LLMPipe, the \Engine transfers the parameters for the later layers from CPU memory back into the GPU memory while initial layers are being executed.
+Thus, the parameters are ready in GPU memory when needed, as the \Prompt phase makes progress layer-by-layer.
+The \Prompt phase is compute-bound, and takes additional compute time that provides an opportunity for \LLMPipe to hide the latency of loading remapped parameters back to GPU memory.